 The sport is particularly popular in North America with the IWPA (International Weight Pulling Association) and ISDRA (International Sled Dog Racing Association) – along with many other non-profit organisations – organising competitions across the continent.
 These attract a variety of breeds, but the sport is very popular with the Malamute fraternity, as their original freighting function of pulling heavy weights at a steady speed makes them physically and mentally suited to the challenge.
 The skill and working aptitude required of a dog to succeed in this has been recognised by the AMCA (Alaskan Malamute Club of America) who have incorporated titles into their Working Title programme.

-In the UK, the activity is growing in popularity with the original competitive event - the Allerton Park Championship - now complimented by a Southern Championship organised by The AMCUK (Alaskan Malamute Club of UK), both of which run from October to April each year.
-Created originally to give the opportunity for UK dogs to gain their AMCA WWPD / WWPDA / WWPDX titles, there are now there are now a growing number of dogs taking part, many just for the fun day out!
+In the UK, the activity is growing in popularity with standalone events being historically held alongside the infamous Aviemore rally and the Kaytoo ran Allerton Park Championship - for a time period also complimented by a Southern Championship organised by The AMCUK (Alaskan Malamute Club of UK) - running from October to April each year.
+The Allerton pulls may have originally been designed to give the opportunity for UK dogs to gain their AMCA titles (with other events not fully adhering to AMCA guidelines) there are now a growing number of dogs taking part, many just for the fun day out!

 I enjoy the sport because it really brings out the dogs personality, each having their own style and attitude to the pull, and the fact you cannot make a dog pull if it doesnt want to (regardless of whether it is capable) means the dog sets its own limits .
 A dog that is trying really hard but cannot make the pull can be assisted by the chute handler and pushed through to make sure they always end on a good note (even if that pull then doesnt count towards a top weight) and the satisfaction is clear on most dogs faces and makes it difficult for them not to have a good day out.

-Stan has never made it out of novice - a non-competitve, training class where bait, approaching the dog and even the us of a lead is permitted.
-He simply doesn't get the need to pull without a treat in front of him (indeed, sometimes refuses even with a treat directly under his nose) – but every now and then he comes along for a social day out and just to do something different.
+Stan never made it out of novice - a non-competitve, training class where bait, approaching the dog and even the use of a lead is permitted.
+He neer understood the need to pull without a treat in front of him (indeed, sometimes refused even with a treat directly under his nose) – but he still got the odd turn ni the chute for a social day out and to do something different.

-Maya is retired from the weightpull chute, and like Stan she certainly never would have made a title holder, but up till the age of 9 or so she enjoyed pulling on her own terms and never failed to make it very clear when she'd had enough by completely ignoring my calling her and walking straight out the chute.
+Maya, like Stan, was never going to make a title holder and as a rescue who joined my life as an older lady was a late starter, but up till the age of 9 or so she enjoyed pulling on her own terms and never failed to make it very clear when she'd had enough by completely ignoring my calling her and walking straight out the chute.
 But when she was in the mood she enjoyed getting her head down and showing off to the crowd.

-Lucie is my first competitive girl who took very well to weightpull, needing little encouragement to get her head down and pull.
+Lucie was my first competitive girl who took very well to weightpull, needing little encouragement to get her head down and pull.

 She even managed to pull 24 x her bodyweight in the last pull of the 2011/12 season to earn her first WWPDA / WWPDX leg.
 She repeated this performance four more times in the 2012/13 season, fulfilling the requirements for her WWPDA / WWPDX title and earning her the Cedarcreek Trophy For 2nd in the 61-80lb class in the overall Championship.